Introduction

 Decide what belongs in the infographic and what belongs outside it

-Not every part of the comparison should live inside the visual.
-Writers often want the infographic to carry the headline, the differences, the caveats, the recommendation, and the background reasoning all at once.
+This is another place where the format can get overloaded.
+The writer wants the infographic to carry the headline, the differences, the caveats, the exceptions, the recommendation, and the background reasoning all at once.

-Usually that is too much.
 The infographic should carry the comparison itself.
 Supporting nuance can live in the caption, adjacent copy, or the surrounding post.
+This is especially useful when some criteria need short qualifiers or when the recommendation depends on context.

-A helpful filter is simple: keep the main contrast in the visual, and keep exceptions and nuance nearby but outside the core grid.
+- keep exceptions and nuance nearby but outside the core grid

 That way the infographic stays clear without pretending the comparison is simpler than it really is.